 Daniels said he did not know whether the stabbing victims at Freebirds were employees.
 None of the victims were identified, but Austin-Travis County EMS said one man in his 20s was pronounced dead at the scene.
 Daniels said a knife was involved in the attack but did not say whether it came from the restaurant.

-After the stabbing suspect ran out of the coffee shop, Romine said she saw him jump from the roof of Freebirds and did not move after hitting the ground.
+After he ran out of the coffee shop, Romine said she saw the attacker jump from the roof of Freebirds and did not move after hitting the ground.
 Daniels said the suspect was transported to a hospital but did not know his condition.

 Daniels praised customers who tried to stop the man at the coffee shop before he fled to Freebirds.